nubificus/vaccel-tutorials/lab5/README.md

 ```C
 VACCEL_OP_INIT(ops[9], VACCEL_FOO, noop_foo)
 ```

-`VACCEL_FOO` is our operation we are creating and we have a function using this operation which we will call `noop_foo`.
+`VACCEL_FOO` is the operation we are creating and we have a function using this operation which we will call `noop_foo`.

-Now we have to actually implement this `noop_foo` function otherwise we will not need be use this operation.
+Now we have to actually implement this `noop_foo` function otherwise we will not be able be use this operation.

 ```C
 static int noop_foo(struct vaccel_session *sess, uint32_t a, uint32_t b,